-We will acknowledge receipt of your complaint or concern within 3 working days.
-We will then investigate your complaint or concern within 10 working days.
-Where the concern or complaint is more complicated will write within 10 working days to advise you of our progress.
+We will acknowledge receipt of a complaint or concern within 3 working days.
+We will then investigate the complaint or concern within 10 working days.
+Where the concern or complaint is more complicated we will write within 10 working days to advise regarding progress.